- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one, two, and three (17 Jun, 18 Jun, 19 Jun).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and two (17 Jun, 18 Jun) and quiet levels on day three (19 Jun).
+Protons greater than 10 Mev have a slight chance of crossing threshold on days one and two (17 Jun, 18 Jun).

 III.
 Event probabilities 17 Jun-19 Jun